 Round mirror, round baskets, round plant pot, round wooden riser, round lampshade, round dots in a pattern on the front of the chest, and round drawer pulls.

 Here’s another simple example of repeated elements in my dining room.
 I’ve since tweaked my dining room but I think this image shows great rhythm.

 Again, color and round elements.
 I seem to have an affinity for round things!

-The dome basket lamp and the large tray mimic each other and the round wooden bowl does too!
+The dome basket lamp and the large planter mimic each other.
 Did you notice the nail heads on the chairs?

 See, the design concept of rhythm is not that hard although it is very subtle!